 As you can see from the above civil action cases, settlement depends on the circumstances of each case.
 However, an attorney should be able to give you a rough estimate of how much you can expect based on your grievances.

-Do You Need to Hire an Attorney?
+Do You Need to Hire a Civil Rights Attorney?

-While you can file a lawsuit without an attorney, getting effective legal representation is necessary.
+While you can file a private lawsuit without an attorney, getting effective legal representation is necessary.
 It is always advisable to work with a knowledgeable civil rights lawyer who is highly experienced in handling similar cases.
 You can count on their experience to:

 - Develop your case and ensure you have all the necessary documents.